A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Conclusions

 We presented a CGM framework for the composite convex minimization template, that provably achieves the optimal rate.
 This rate also holds under approximate oracle calls with additive or multiplicative errors.

-Apart from its generalizations for various templates, there has been many attempts to improve the convergence rate, the arithmetic and the storage cost, or the proof techniques of the CGM under some specific settings, \textit{cf.} \cite{Dunn1979, Guelat1986, Beck2004, Garber2015, JulienLacoste2015, Odor2016, Freund2016, Yurtsever2016} and the references therein.
+Apart from its generalizations for various templates, there has been many attempts to improve the convergence rate, the arithmetic and the storage cost, or the proof techniques of CGM under some specific settings, \textit{cf.} \cite{Dunn1979, Guelat1986, Beck2004, Garber2015, JulienLacoste2015, Odor2016, Freund2016, Yurtsever2016} and references therein.

-Many of these techniques can be adapted in our framework, since we preserve the key features of the CGM, such as the reduced costs and the atomic representations.
-The only seeming drawback is the loss of affine invariance in the analysis, left for future, which is fundamentally challenging due to smoothing technique.
+Many of these techniques can be adapted to our framework, since we preserve key features of CGM, such as the reduced costs and atomic representations.
+The only seeming drawback is the loss of affine invariance, left for future, which is fundamentally challenging due to smoothing technique.